mehulrnsit/Covid-Tracker/Readme.md

  Click on the states option in the navbar to get metadata of all the states of USA

- For details information about a particular state you can click on the state to fetch details
+ For details information about a particular state you can click on the state to fetch details of states

  All the data has been fetched by using https://covidtracking.com/data/api